 III.
 Non-Discrimination and Anti-Harassment Policy

 Sexual harassment is prohibited by state and federal law and also will not be tolerated by the National Federation of the Blind.
-Complaints of harassment may be lodged by a female against a male, by a female against a female, by a male against a male, or by a male against a female.
+Complaints of harassment may be lodged by any person against any other person regardless of gender identity.
 Sexual harassment is defined as “unwelcome sexual advances, request for sexual favors, sexually motivated physical contact, or other verbal or physical conduct or communication of a sexual nature.”
 The following conduct is either considered conduct that by itself is sexual harassment, or that has the potential risk of causing sexual harassment to occur, and this conduct is therefore prohibited:

 - unwelcome inappropriate physical contact or touching;

 - repeating of sexually suggestive jokes/references/innuendoes and comments about an individual’s body/sexual prowess/physical attributes/dress;